The COVID-19 vaccine: Will it affect your vision?

 In addition, at least one ophthalmologist — Dr. Jorge Arroyo of Beth Israel Deaconess Medical Center in Boston, United States — participated in the trial of the Moderna vaccine for COVID-19.
 And it was a Chinese ophthalmologist who, in December 2019, warned the world about what came to be known as COVID-19; the disease wound up causing his death.

 Eye problems among children with COVID-19

-While COVID-19 vaccines haven’t been tied to serious vision issues, researchers have detected eye problems in a number of children infected with COVID.
-One study showed nearly one-quarter of children at a Chinese hospital who were treated in January, February and March 2020 for COVID-19 developed mild eye problems.
+While COVID-19 vaccines haven’t been tied to serious vision issues, researchers have detected eye problems in a number of children with the disease itself.
+One study showed nearly one-fourth of children at a Chinese hospital who were treated in January, February and March 2020 for COVID-19 had developed mild eye problems.
 Those problems included eye discharge associated with conjunctivitis, eye rubbing, eye pain and eyelid swelling.

 But the study was limited.
 Researchers reviewed the conditions of only 216 pediatric patients.

 While the COVID-19 vaccines have, so far, not caused worrisome side effects related to vision, vaccines for several other conditions have been linked to eye and vision problems.
 Here’s a rundown of those issues: